 - Pint-Sized Powerhouse: Corran is only 5'4".
 Pilots tend to be short to fit better into the cockpit.

-- Selective Squeamishness Suppression: In I, Jedi, Corran is able to look at a man who had been burned to death and calmly point out what's strange about the body, while Luke winces and the other Jedi-in-training are starkly horrified.
+- Selective Squeamishness Suppression: In I, Jedi, Corran (a former detective) is able to look at a man who had been burned to death and calmly point out what's strange about the body, while Luke winces and the other Jedi-in-training are starkly horrified.
 Corran later is extremely shaken up when he's hit by the "disturbance in the Force" caused by Kyp destroying Carida, even running outside and throwing up.
-Given that said disturbance in the force was caused by the destruction of a planet, and that said disturbance caused Corran to witness the horrifying deaths of the people there pretty much firsthand, it's actually understandable.
+Given that said disturbance in the Force was caused by the destruction of a planet, and that said disturbance caused Corran to witness the horrifying deaths of the people there pretty much firsthand, it's actually understandable.

 - Weaksauce Weakness: He comes from a line of Jedi somewhat infamous for being unable to use telekinesis.
 He'll whine about it when other Jedi use telekinesis against him in lightsaber sparring sessions since he can neither sense the attack coming nor counter it.